 Assistant Professor – Viola

 Ms. Houde has a zeal for teaching and pedagogy that equals that of her performances.
-She was formerly on the faculty at the University of Delaware and has given master classes and performances at the Quebec Conservatory, Orfeo Music Festival (Italy), University of Virginia, Penn State University, Tennessee Viola Celebration, Virginia Violapalooza, North Carolina School of the Arts, University of Arizona, University of Georgia, University of Memphis, and for the American Viola Society Festival at Oberlin Conservatory.
-Ms. Houde has presented at several American String Teachers Association National Conferences and is an active clinician and adjudicator.
+She was formerly on the faculty at the University of Delaware and has given performances and master classes at the International Viola Congress in New Zealand, the American Viola Society Festival at Oberlin Conservatory, Quebec Conservatory, Carnegie Mellon University, University of Virginia, Penn State University, Tennessee Viola Celebration, Virginia Violapalooza, University of Arizona, University of Georgia, among others.
+Ms. Houde has presented at three American String Teachers Association National Conferences and is an active clinician and adjudicator.
 She provides outreach through hosting Viola Days at West Virginia University and directing the WVU Viola Bootcamp.
 Studies were at the University of Memphis with Lenny Schranze and at the Peabody Conservatory with Victoria Chiang.
 Other teachers include Heidi Castleman, Jeffrey Irvine, Mark Jackobs, and David Holland.
 Pedagogy studies were with Rebecca Henry and Drs.
 Laura and Harlan Parker.